 Masks and social distancing are observed at all live events.
 Check before attending for changes.

-BEACH 1 GALLERY: Through April: Michele Rushworth and her students’ oil paintings are featured in the Camano Country Clubhouse, 1243 Beach Drive, Camano Island.
+BEACH 1 GALLERY: 5-7 p.m.
+May 7: Reception for Camano Island artist Jason Otto.
+Otto’s acrylic on canvas paintings are featured through May.
+Camano Country Clubhouse, 1243 Beach Drive, Camano Island.
 The show runs daily during clubhouse hours.
 Information: camanocountryclub.com/beach-1-gallery

 HANDCRAFTED FURNITURE: April-June: Cassera Gallery South presents Outside the Box Handcrafted Furniture by Stuart Welch, who designs furniture that pushes the boundaries.
 Hours by appointment.
 26915 102nd Drive NW, Suite 102/103, Stanwood.
 310-691-9391

 NATIONAL DAY OF PRAYER: Noon Thursday, May 6: River of Life Church welcomes all to observe the annual National Day of Prayer in the Haggen parking lot, 26603 72nd Ave.
 NW, Stanwood.
 Information: 360-631-0604

 ART FESTIVAL: 10 a.m.-5 p.m.
 May 7-9: Mother’s Day Art Festival is planned to offer art booths, food and music at Terry’s Corner.
 Information: artsfestivals.org

 MOTHER’S DAY BOATING CELEBRATION: 10 a.m.-4 p.m.
 May 8: The Center for Wooden Boats, 1880 SW Camano Dr. offers free rentals of kayaks, rowboats and paddleboards.
 Free toy boat building.
 Registration in the boathouse opens at 9:30 a.m.
 First come, first served.